PDF file optimisation: compression and performance for Wix Core Web Vitals

 By Michael Andrews, Wix SEO Expert UK

 PDF file size directly affects user experience and indirectly affects SEO.
 Large PDFs slow down page loading when embedded, frustrate mobile users on slow connections, and may be deprioritised by Google for resource-heavy crawling.
-A 15MB product catalogue that takes 30 seconds to download provides a poor user experience that increases bounce rate.
+A 15MB product catalogue that takes 30 seconds to download provides a poor user experience that increases bounce rate and signals dissatisfaction to Google.
+On Wix, embedded PDF viewers also affect Core Web Vitals scores for the host page, making PDF size a technical SEO concern as well as a UX issue.
 This lesson covers PDF compression, optimisation techniques, and how to manage PDF performance on your Wix site.

 How PDF Size Affects SEO